Deewang Bhamidipati

 (^_^)

 Hello, this is Deewang (dee-waang)!
-I am a Visiting Assistant Professor in mathematics at Carleton College.
+I am a Visiting Assistant Professor of Mathematics at Carleton College.

-My research interests lie in arithmetic geometry and algebraic number theory (arXiv).
+My research interests lie in arithmetic geometry and algebraic number theory.
 My research interests also lie in undergraduate and graduate mathematics education.
 I am passionate about mathematics pedagogy, and communicating mathematics to a general audience.
 I am committed to promoting inclusivity, equity, justice and diversity in the mathematics community.

-I received my Ph.D. in Mathematics from UC Santa Cruz in California under Martin Weissman.
-I received my M.S. in Mathematics from the Higher School of Economics in Moscow, where I wrote my master's thesis under Vadim Vologodsky; and I received my B.S. in Mathematics, with a specialization in applied algebra, from Shiv Nadar University in India.
+I obtained my Ph.D. in Mathematics from UC Santa Cruz in California under Martin Weissman, receiving a Dissertation-Year Fellowship.
+I obtained my M.S. in Mathematics from the Higher School of Economics in Moscow, where I wrote my master's thesis under Vadim Vologodsky; and I obtained my B.S. in Mathematics, with a specialization in applied algebra, from Shiv Nadar University in India.

 I am a co-organiser of the Experiences in Mathematics series with Jennifer Guerrero and Nariel Monteiro.